 Keep in mind that one drawback is that you usually don't own the business plan itself; you only receive the output, while the actual document is saved in the consultant's business planning software.
 This can make it challenging to update the document without retaining the consultant's services.

-For these reasons, carefully consider outsourcing your cheese processor business plan to a business plan writer, weighing the advantages and disadvantages of seeking outside assistance.
+For these reasons, carefully consider outsourcing your cheese processing company business plan to a business plan writer, weighing the advantages and disadvantages of seeking outside assistance.

-Why not create your cheese processor's business plan using Word or Excel?
+Why not create your cheese processing company's business plan using Word or Excel?

-Using Microsoft Excel and Word (or their Google, Apple, or open-source equivalents) to write a cheese processor business plan is a terrible idea.
+Using Microsoft Excel and Word (or their Google, Apple, or open-source equivalents) to write a cheese processing company business plan is a terrible idea.